mrahhal/mr-scroll/packages/css-theming/README.md

 // From @mr-scroll/css-theming
 @import '../node_modules/@mr-scroll/css-theming/src/scss/css-theming';

+// You can optionally override some values by providing arguments here.
-// You can optionally provide the $thumb-color-light and $thumb-color-dark variables.
+// For example, the $thumb-color-light and $thumb-color-dark variables,
-// These default to #aaa and white respectively.
+// which default to #aaa and white respectively.
 @include msct-apply();
 ```